Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • Option #3: Store-bought bread cubes: Let the store do the work!
 Buy a bag of prepared bread cubes.
 You’ll need 16 ounces for this mushroom stuffing recipe.How to Make Crispy Cast Iron Skillet Wild Mushroom Stuffing, step 1: loaf bread cubes are cut and arranged on a baking sheet for toasting.
 The baking sheet sits atop a creamy white textured surface.

 3. Brown the mushrooms: Meanwhile, as the porcini mushrooms reconstitute, brown the fresh mushrooms.
 Add 4 tablespoons of the unsalted butter to an 11-inch cast iron skillet over medium-high heat.
 Once melted, add the mushrooms.
-Cook, stirring occasionally, until deeply browned & golden, about 10-12 minutes.
+Cook, stirring occasionally, until deeply browned and golden, about 10-12 minutes.
 Transfer the browned mushrooms to the bowl with the bread cubes.
-Season with 2 teaspoons kosher salt & ground black pepper as desired.
+Season with 2 teaspoons kosher salt and ground black pepper as desired.
 Return skillet over medium-high heat.Sautéed & browned mushrooms in a Grenadine Staub Cast Iron Skillet.
 A wooden spoon rests in the skillet and the skillet sits atop a creamy white textured surface.

-6. Bake the mushroom stuffing: Bake at 350 degrees, uncovered, for 50-60 minutes, until the top of the stuffing is crispy & browned.
+6. Bake the mushroom stuffing: Bake at 350 degrees, uncovered, for 50-60 minutes, until the top of the stuffing is crispy and browned.
 Serve immediately.
 Enjoy!Baked wild mushroom stuffing fills a Grenadine colored Staub Cast Iron Skillet that sits atop a creamy white textured surface.
 A light gray linen napkin, loose raw wild mushrooms, sprigs of fresh herbs, and a small ceramic bowl filled with gravy sits alongside the skillet.

 Notes